Updated: Feb 15

 LG and SunPower/Maxeon hold the top spot for the best solar panel of anywhere in the world.
 There are no disagreements on that.
 However, what is not clear in most cases, is which of the two deserve the top spot.

 Premium brands come with efficiency ratings reaching up to 21%-22%.
 As a rule, all premium brands use only monocrystalline cells in the manufacture of their panels.
 Their price range fall between medium and very high.
 Also, premium brands use superior technology in the manufacture of their panels while continuing to invest heavily in innovation, research and development.
-They also place greater faith in their panels by offering up to 25 years linear warranty, more than twice that of the average manufacturer.
+They also place greater faith in their panels by offering up to 25 years linear product warranty, more than twice that of the average manufacturer.

 Panasonic is also highly regarded.
 It is placed next to these two and sometimes above them, in Japan particularly.
 Unfortunately, SunPower/Maxeon is not available in Nigeria.
 They have to be imported.
 LG is a well-known brand in Nigeria with branches in almost all the major cities of the country.